-道德經 or Dao De Jing is the foundational text of Daoism.
-It is composed of eighty-one (9×9) short verses, likely recorded from the 6th century BC onwards.
-This 2025 translation aims to stay as true as possible to the original Chinese characters, while also providing a clear and easy-to-read text.
+This 2026 translation aims to stay as true as possible to the original Chinese characters, while still being clear and easy to read.
 Together with the added illustrations, it offers a modern gateway to the Dao’s timeless wisdom.

 Plato’s Story of Atlantis